paezha/envsocty3LT3/README.md

 <https://cran.rstudio.com/>

-`R` comes with a built-in console (a user graphical interface), but better alternatives to the basic interface include RStudio, which can also be downloaded for free:
+`R` comes with a built-in console (a graphical user interface), but better alternatives to the basic interface include Interactive Development Environments like RStudio, which can also be downloaded for
+free:

 <https://www.rstudio.com/products/rstudio/download/>